 If you have dependants, it is possible for them to apply for a PBS Dependant visa.
 We have a dedicated Dependant Visa webpage where you can find more information.

-If you are mainly based at Monash University and are coming to study at Warwick for short periods only (<6 months) and you decide to study using a Short Term Study visa, your dependants will need to apply for a visa in their own right (as a visitor, for example).
+If you are mainly based at Monash University and are coming to study at Warwick for short periods only (<6 months) and you decide to study using a Standard Visitor visa, your dependants will need to apply for a visa in their own right (as a visitor, for example).
 Please be aware that as a 'Visitor', they are not entitled to free hospital treatment either and so you should arrange for private medical insurance.

 Towards the end of your PhD (for example, once you have submitted your thesis), you may be considering looking for a job or starting your own business.

-If you hold a valid Tier 4 visa at that time, you will be eligible to apply for the Doctorate Extension Scheme, which will give you a 12-month visa to work/ look for work in the UK.
+If you hold a valid Student visa at that time, you will be eligible to apply for the Graduate Route visa, which will give you a 3 year visa to work/ look for work in the UK.

 Alternatively, if you are considering starting your own business, then the Start Up visa may be the right option for you.
-Or, If you have found an employer, they may be willing to sponsor you with a Tier 2 visa.
+Or, If you have found an employer, they may be willing to sponsor you with a Skilled worker visa.